YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 >class cp_decomposition{
 >&emsp;&emsp;    Mat\<type\> factor[3];
 >};
 where Mat\<type\> is dense matrix class.
-The type double can replace with float, you can run the test.cpp file to test the algorithm.
+The template variable 'type' represents the data type of tensor and be double and float.
-The factor is the matrix list of the corresponding CP decomposition factors.
+The factor is the matrix list of the corresponding CP decomposition.

 You can call cp_als function like: